PeachBlack-Alba/Supercharged/README.md

 # Supercharged

-A Flutter Application to see the possibilities of Supercharged Library
+A Flutter Application to see the possibilities of Supercharged Library.

 ## Getting Started